LionelDraghi/bbt/README.md

    Steps are line starting with *- Given*, *- When*, *- Then*, *- And*, *- But*, that contains the things to check or do.
    Note that bbt is case insensitive, and that other [Markdown bullet list marker](https://spec.commonmark.org/0.31.2/#bullet-list-marker) ('*' or '+') are not considered as steps, and can be used for comments.

-This format is a subset of the existing [Markdown with Gherkin (MDG)](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin).

 ### Partial parsing